A properly prepared Last Will and Testament ensures that your assets are distributed according to your wishes.

 For example, in Ontario, the Succession Law Reform Act applies.
 Since you haven’t appointed an executor or estate trustee, the court appoints an administrator on your behalf.

-Whether you decide to write your own Will, use an online Will kit template, or use a lawyer, having a legal Will in place beats not having one.
+Whether you write your own Will, use an online Will kit template, or use a lawyer, having a legal Will in place beats not having one.

 In this post, we cover some of the best online Wills you can use in Ontario.